FadilSmajilbasic/Deduplicator/README.md

 # Deduplicator
-A program to eliminate duplicate files
+A program to manage duplicate files